MeganWil/augur/README.md

 master | [![Build Status](https://travis-ci.org/chaoss/augur.svg?branch=master)](https://travis-ci.org/chaoss/augur)
    dev | [![Build Status](https://travis-ci.org/chaoss/augur.svg?branch=dev)](https://travis-ci.org/chaoss/augur)

+## What we expect to deliver

+Overall, we plan to provide a comprehensive scoring system that uses metrics in 3 different groups: Code development, issue resolution, and community growth.

+To businesses, who are most likely looking to adopt a new project, we expect to deliver a way for them to see the consistency of a repositories score overtime.

+To community managers, who are most likely looking to check up on recent activity of a project they oversee, we expect to deliver a way for them to see how recent score/activity changes compare to the repo's usual activity.

+To individual contributors/maintainers, who are most likely looking to inspect their individual contributions, we expect to deliver a way for them to see how their contributions are impacting the repository's overall score.

 ## About Augur

 Augur is focused on prototyping open source software metrics.